-The research program, which later became known as the theory of many-particle systems with interaction, began to develop intensively at the end of 1950sbeginning of 60s [221].
-Due to the efforts of numerous researchers: F. Bloch, H. Froelich, J. Bardeen, N.N.
-Bogoliubov, H. Hugenholtz, L. Van Hove, D. Pines, K. Brueckner, R. Feynman, M. Gell-Mann, F. Dyson, R. Kubo, D. ter Haar, and many others, this theory achieved significant successes in solving many difficult problems of the physics of condensed matter [222, 223, 224, 225].
-The book [226] contains a fascinating story about the development of some aspects of the theory of many-particle systems with interaction, and about its applications to solid-state physics.
+The research program, which later became known as the theory of many-particle systems with interaction, began to develop intensively at the end of 1950s - beginning of 60s.221 Due to the efforts of numerous researchers: F. Bloch, H. Fröhlich, J. Bardeen, N.N.
+Bogoliubov, H. Hugenholtz, L. Van Hove, D. Pines, K. Brueckner, R. Feynman, M. Gell-Mann, F. Dyson, R. Kubo, D. ter Haar, and many others, this theory achieved significant successes in solving many difficult problems of the physics of condensed matter.^{222-225} The book226 contains an interesting details and the story about the development of some aspects of the theory of many-particle systems with interaction, and about its applications to solid-state physics.
 For a long time the perturbation theory (in its most diverse formulations) remained the main method for theoretical investigations of many-particle systems with interaction.
-In the framework of that theory, the complete Hamiltonian $\mathcal{H}$ of a macroscopic system under investigation was represented as a sum of two parts, the Hamiltonian of a system of noninteracting particles and a weak perturbation:
+In the framework of that theory, the complete Hamiltonian of a macroscopic system under investigation was represented as a sum of two parts, the Hamiltonian of a system of noninteracting particles and a weak perturbation:

-$$\mathcal{H} = H_0 + V. \tag{35}$$
+$$\mathcal{H} = H_0 + V. \tag{5.1}$$

 In many practically important cases such approach was quite satisfactory and efficient.
-Theory of manyparticle systems found numerous applications to concrete problems, for instance, in solid-state physics, plasma, superfluid helium theory, to heavy nuclei, and many others.
-It is intensive development of the theory of many-particle systems that led to development of the microscopic superconductivity theory [227, 228].
-Quite possibly, this was historically the first microscopic theory based on a sound mathematical foundation [229-231].
-The development of the many-particle systems theory led to adaptation of many methods from quantum field theory to problems in statistical mechanics.
-Among the most important adaptations are the methods of Green's functions [232-235], and the diagram technique [236].
-However, as the range of problems under investigation widened, the necessity to go beyond the framework of perturbation theory was felt more and more acutely.
-This became a pressing necessity with the beginning of theoretical investigations of transition and rare-earth metals and their compounds, metal-insulator transitions [237], and with the development of the quantum theory of magnetism.
+Theory of many particle systems found numerous applications to concrete problems, for instance, in solid-state physics, plasma, superfluid helium theory, to heavy nuclei, and many others.
+It is intensive development of the theory of many-particle systems that led to development of the microscopic superconductivity theory.^{227,228} Quite possibly, this was historically the first microscopic theory based on a sound mathematical foundation.^{229-232} The development of the many-particle systems theory led to adaptation of many methods from quantum field theory to problems in statistical mechanics.
+Among the most important adaptations are the methods of Green's functions,^{233-236} and the diagram technique.237 However, as the range of problems under investigation widened, the necessity to go beyond the framework of perturbation theory was felt more and more acutely.
+This became a pressing necessity with the beginning of theoretical investigations of transition and rare-earth metals and their compounds, metal-insulator transitions,238 and with the development of the quantum theory of magnetism.
 This necessity to go beyond the perturbation theory's framework was felt by the founders of the Green's functions theory themselves.
-Back in 1951 J. Schwinger wrote [232]:
+Back in 1951 J. Schwinger wrote:233

-"...it is desirable to avoid founding the formal theory of the Green's functions on the restricted basis provided by the assumption of expandability in powers of coupling constants."
+"... it is desirable to avoid founding the formal theory of the Green's functions on the restricted basis provided by the assumption of expandability in powers of coupling constants."

-Since the most important point of the theory of many-particle systems with interaction is an adequate and accurate treatment of the interaction, which can change (sometimes quite significantly) the character of the system behavior, in comparison to the case of non-interacting particles, the above remark by J. Schwinger seems to be quite farsighted.
+Since the most important point of the theory of many-particle systems with interaction is an adequate and accurate treatment of the interaction, which can change (sometimes quite significantly) the character of the system behavior, in comparison to the case of noninteracting particles, the above remark by J. Schwinger seems to be quite farsighted.
 It is interesting to note, that, apparently, admitting the prominent role of J. Schwinger in development of the Green's functions method, N.N.
-Bogoliubov in his paper [238] uses the term Green-Schwinger function (for an interesting analysis of the origin of the Green's functions method see the paper [239] and also the book [240]).
+Bogoliubov in his paper239 uses the term Green-Schwinger function (for an interesting analysis of the origin of the Green's functions method see the paper240 and also the book241).
 As far as the application of the Green's functions method to the problems of statistical physics is concerned, here, an essential progress was achieved after reformulation of the original method in the form of the two-time temperature Green's functions method.

-6.1 Two-time Temperature Green's Functions
+5.1 Two-time Temperature Green's Functions